lewdsama/Evaluation-of-the-Radiometric-Performance-of-FY-3D-MERSI-II-Using-Dome-C-Antarctica/README.md

-# This repository is the source code for paper Evaluation of the Radiometric Performance of FY-3D MERSI-II Using Dome C, Antarctica**
+# This repository is the source code of paper Evaluation of the Radiometric Performance of FY-3D MERSI-II Using Dome C, Antarctica
    - Zicheng Yin , Teng Li, Linlu Mei, Xiao Cheng , Lei Zheng , Qi Liang , and Xinqing Li
    - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 17, pp. 13483-13493, 2024, doi: 10.1109/JSTARS.2024.3426968.
    - https://ieeexplore.ieee.org/abstract/document/10596696